Computer Repair & Upgrades

 • Replaced & repaired keyboard on Lenovo Thinkpad T470s.

-• Setup a Lenovo M Mini workstation for remote work Emory employee.
+• Setup a Lenovo Mini workstation for remote work Emory employee.

 • Installed new router for Xfinity customer & consulted on new iPhone.